XboxDev/nxdk/README.md

     git clone --recursive https://github.com/XboxDev/nxdk.git

 ### Build Samples
-Samples are easily built by running the Makefile in one of the sample directories.
+Samples are easily built by running the activation script `bin/activate`, which will spawn a shell that is fully set up to start using nxdk, and then running the Makefile in one of the sample directories.
 Details can be found in the [Wiki](https://github.com/XboxDev/nxdk/wiki/Build-a-Sample). nxdk also supports automatic [creation of ISO files](https://github.com/XboxDev/nxdk/wiki/Create-an-XISO).

 Next Steps
 ----------
 Copy one of the sample directories to get started.
-You can copy it anywhere you like, but make sure that the `NXDK_DIR` variable in the Makefile points to correct place.
-Then, in the directory, you can simply run `make`.
+You can copy it anywhere you like.
+Run nxdk's activation script `bin/activate`, then, in the directory of your program, you can simply run `make`.

 Credits
 -------